laplcebeltrami/orderstat/README.md

 This codes perform the validation study published in https://arxiv.org/pdf/2204.02527.pdf.
 Run VALIDATION_....m for generating each corresponding validation table.
 EXAMPLE_Figure_5.m generates Figure 5 in the paper.

-(C) 2022 The codes are written by Das, S. of University of Wisconsin-Madison
+(C) 2022 The codes are written by Das, S. of University of Wisconsin-Madison.